bewuethr/bewuethr.github.io/2020-02-16-css-for-pbb.md

 ![First iteration using CSS](images/2020-02-16-pbb-new.png)

 I'll look into a nicer font and different styling for links, but other than that, I feel like that's a pretty good ROI.
-Well, the font in code block feels a bit large now.
+Well, the font in code blocks feels a bit large now.
 Still.
 Good ROI.